Logarithm of a matrix: Logarithm of a non-diagonalizable matrix

+which can be verified by plugging the right-hand side into the matrix exponential:

 A functional analysis perspective

 A square matrix represents a linear operator on the Euclidean space Rn where n is the dimension of the matrix.
 Since such a space is finite-dimensional, this operator is actually bounded.

 Using the tools of holomorphic functional calculus, given a holomorphic function f defined on an open set in the complex plane and a bounded linear operator T, one can calculate f(T) as long as f is defined on the spectrum of T.

-The function f(z)=log z can be defined on any simply connected open set in the complex plane not containing the origin, and it is holomorphic on such a domain.
+The function f(z) = log z can be defined on any simply connected open set in the complex plane not containing the origin, and it is holomorphic on such a domain.
 This implies that one can define ln T as long as the spectrum of T does not contain the origin and there is a path going from the origin to infinity not crossing the spectrum of T (e.g., if the spectrum of T is a circle with the origin inside of it, it is impossible to define ln T).